 SALES AND MARKETING.
 Our sales and marketing expenses consist primarily of salaries, commissions and related benefits of our sales and marketing staff, costs of our marketing programs, including public relations, advertising and trade shows and an allocation of our facilities and depreciation expenses.
 Sales and marketing expenses increased by 280.3%, from \$1.3 million for the six months ended March 31, 1998 to \$5.1 million for the six months ended March 31, 1999.
-This increase was due to an increase in sales and marketing personnel and professional services personnel from 24 to 54, and increased advertising and promotional activities.
+This increase was due primarily to an increase in sales and marketing personnel and professional services personnel from 24 to 54, increased advertising and promotional activities, expansion of our other marketing programs, and an increase in total sales compensation.
 We expect to increase sales and marketing expenses in order to grow net revenues and expand our brand awareness.